Album Review: Mark Winkler–”The Rules Don’t Apply”

 Gerry Geddes

 I often long for the golden age of albums in which the recording was a cohesive artistic statement into which thought, passion, art, and craft were poured, resulting in work that was substantially more than the sum of its tracks.
-It was the time of singers and producers and creative musicians like The Beatles, Joni...
+It was the time when singers and producers and creative musicians like The Beatles, Joni...

 Linda Kahn “Wait ‘Til You See What’s Next”